rakutentech/ios-miniapp/USERGUIDE.md

 ### Receive MiniApp Analytics

-MiniApps can send the analytics information to host app through the `sendAnalytics` interface defined in JS-SDK.
+MiniApps can send the analytics information to host app through the `sendAnalytics` interface defined in JS-SDK. iOS Hostapp can extend this optional `MAAnalayticsDelegate` interface/delegate to receive the analytics that is sent from the Miniapp.
-MiniAppSDK in iOS provides the `MiniAppMessageDelegate` interface method `func didReceiveMAAnalytics(analyticsInfo: MAAnalytics, completionHandler: @escaping (Result<MASDKProtocolResponse, MAAnalyticsError>) -> Void)` which can be implemented in the host app , to receive the MiniApp analytics event info object of type `MAAnalytics`.
-This delegate method is an optional.

 ```swift
 extension ViewController: MiniAppMessageDelegate {